NikosSiak/python-ftpClient/README.md

 # python-ftpClient
-A ftp client for Linux
+A ftp client for Linux with tab completion and progress bar

 ## Dependencies